Adapting to Amazon’s New Order Handling Capacity Changes

 Frequently Asked Questions

-What are the new order handling requirements introduced by Amazon?
+What are the Amazon order handling requirements?

 How can sellers optimize their shipping methods to meet Amazon’s requirements?